 Why is a Google My Business Page important for my law firm?

-Many law firms are now making use of several social media platforms and SEO tools to attract new clients and your firm’s Google My Business page should always be in the list of platforms you maintain.
+Many law firms are now making use of several social media platforms and SEO tools to attract new clients and your firm’s Google My Business page should always be on the list of platforms you maintain.
+Without it, you could be looking at paying good rent for an empty reception area.

 Why Google My Business is relevant for your law firm?